 Unpack Executable Installer

-innounp framework_installer_name -x -pPWD
+• Registered version: innounp framework_installer_name -x -pPWD

-Installing Framework from 7ZIP Archive
+Installing from 7Zip Archive

-Demo - the Framework's demo projects (applications);
+• Demo - the framework's sample projects (applications);

-Doc - the Framework's documentation;
+• Doc - the framework's off-line documentation;

-Source - the Framework's source code (not available in .NET Edition except .NET Edition with source code).
+• Source - the framework's source code (not available in .NET Edition except .NET Edition with source code).

-.NET Edition
+Installing .NET Edition from 7Zip archive

-C++ Edition
+Installing C++ Edition from 7Zip archive

-VCL Edition
+Installing VCL Edition from 7Zip archive

 Copy files